 NB be sure your child washes the fingers properly afterwards!

-Working on numbers and letters in fun letter formation activities like the ones above, can really help your child to master correct formations.
+Working on numbers and letters in fun letter formation activities

 But if your child’s fine motor skills are poor, you also need to help encourage fine motor development.